voice-hearing/voice-hearing.github.io/content/donate/index.md

 *“Honest hearts produce honest actions.”*

-*Azadi Trust is a Company Limited by Guarantee.
+*Azumi Trust is a Company Limited by Guarantee.
 Registered in England and Wales.
 Company Number: 07247132 Registered Charity Number: 1138663*

 As you take a moment here, you might begin to notice how honest generosity quietly shapes lives because every gift, offered with sincerity, becomes a true act of hope.
 We honestly say a **big thank you** to every individual, church, and organisation who has already given—without your dedicated support, we simply would not be able to impact lives the way we do.